spiral/docs/http/cookies.md

 ```

 The `Cookie` instance can generate a header string by itself via calling the `compile()` method or by converting the object to string.
 This ability
-makes Cookie class compatible with PSR 7.
+makes the Cookie class compatible with PSR 7.

 > Cookies created via class will be automatically encrypted via the CookieManager.

 You can pass values to the `Cookie` instance constructor in the same order as in the `setcookie()` method, however the expires parameter is replaced with the lifetime which is the relative expiration interval in seconds.

 ## Cookie Manager and Middleware
-The third and the last option to manage cookies involves a specially designed interface which will automatically add cookie headers to the response at dispatch time.
+The third and the last option to manage cookies involves a specially designed interface, which will automatically add cookie headers to the response at dispatch time.

 Middleware implements the spiral singleton pattern and can be requested with DI, shortcut binding (`cookies`) in controllers or via static facade.
-All examples are provided for a controller action:
+All examples are assume the use of a controller action:

 ```php
 use Spiral\Facades\Cookies;